Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-team-actl/README.md

 With the buyback program implemented, high risk individuals have been relocated to safer areas and no longer vulnerable to extremely large damages from climate disasters.
 As such, within each region the distribution for property damage will shift left, as well as a reduction in standard deviation.
 In Figure 1, the red histogram represents log of property damage prior to the buyback, and the blue histogram represents the log of property damage post buyback.
 With the new distribution, new costs for Storslysia were simulated.

 <img width="380" alt="image" src="https://user-images.githubusercontent.com/81789358/229357040-d5c8d206-e94d-4bdd-9172-78e65f49916d.png">
-We have also considered admin, handling, and temporary housing costs for those who require additional assistance while property damage is being repaired or retrofitted post disaster (See Appendix D).
+We have also considered admin, handling, and temporary housing costs for those who require additional assistance while property damage is being repaired or retrofitted post disaster.
 The summary of the program costs is summarised in Table 3.
 Considering only the cost of the climate damage as compared to without the program, it is evident that estimated value of property damage is significantly lower, up to 70% lower (3.24 billion with the program compared to 6.51 billion without program).
 Further, the volatility associated with the climate cost estimates has also reduced by around 3 folds, demonstrating the benefit of the buyback initiative.
 However, we acknowledge the volatility is still quite high given the unpredictable nature of climate disasters.
 This is a key risk that would need to be managed, which we have proposed a funding strategy for in section 5.3.2.3.
 Alternatively, the government may look into reinsurance or catastrophe bonds in order to mitigate such uncertainty and risks.

 <img width="650" alt="image" src="https://user-images.githubusercontent.com/81789358/229357072-61649c0c-1246-490e-85ea-97ab1ebd3d7a.png">